theobald-software/helpcenter.theobald-software.github.io/projects/xtract-universal/docs/documentation/destinations/json-via-http.md

 The {{ page.meta.title }} destination is a generic JSON stream over HTTP.

 {% include "destinations/create-destination.md" %}
-To use the JSON destination, no further settings have to be made.
+To use the JSON destination, no further settings are necessary.

 ![Destination-Details](../../assets/images/xu/documentation/destinations/http-json/destination-details.png){:class="img-responsive"}